fossabot/Captain.Windows/README.md

 unmaintained app tailored to personal usage.

 ## Extending Captain
-Refer to the [Captain.Common](https://github.com/CaptainApp/Captain.Common) source tree for more on this.
+Refer to the [Captain.Common](https://github.com/CaptainApp/Captain.Windows/Captain.Common) project tree.
 There will be documentation, eventually.

 ## Contributing